idleberg/atom-service-fetch/README.md

 };
 ```

-:warn: Due to the limitations of event messages, the response only contains the [method][Response Methods] matching the `Content-Type` specified in the header options.
+:warning: Due to the limitations of event messages, the response only contains the [method][Response Methods] matching the `Content-Type` specified in the header options.
 When omitted, `application/json` will be used.

 Again, this is an experiment.
 I'm not sure where this is going, but I'm looking forward to your [feedback][Discussions]!